coding-cluster/coding-cluster/README.md

-### Hey, Alexis here! 👋
+### Hey, Alexis here! 👋 Welcome to my lovely abode.
+I'm an AI Engineer with a paramount passion for Cosmology (not related to pseudoscience), which led me to pursue a career in Scientific Research (not restricted to Physics).
+Here's some facts about me:

+- 🤷‍♂️ Pronouns: He/him
-- 📖 Student by morning
+- 📖 Student by morning, entrepeneur all the time
-- 💼 Entrepeneur by the rest of the day
-- 🎼 Musician
+- 🎼 Been a music producer for 4 years
-- 🎨 Artist
+- 🎨 Enrolled in artistic activities
-- 🤷‍♂️ He/him
-- ⚡ Fun fact: I love astrophysics 💀
-- 📨 Super secret e-mail... 👀👀👀
+- ☕ I LOVE COFFEE ❤️